klmnden/azure-docs.tr-tr/articles/stream-analytics/stream-analytics-get-started-with-azure-stream-analytics-to-process-data-from-iot-devices.md

 For ease of use, this getting started guide provides a sample data file, which was captured from real sensor tag devices.
 You can run queries on the sample data and see results.
 In subsequent tutorials, you will learn how to connect your job to inputs and outputs and deploy them to the Azure service.

 ## <a name="create-a-stream-analytics-job"></a>Create a Stream Analytics job
 1. In the [Azure portal](http://manage.windowsazure.com), click **STREAM ANALYTICS**, and then click **NEW** in the lower-left corner of the page to create a new analytics job.

     ![Create a new Stream Analytics job](./media/stream-analytics-get-started-with-iot-devices/stream-analytics-get-started-with-iot-devices-02.png)
 2. Click **QUICK CREATE**.
 3. For the **REGIONAL MONITORING STORAGE ACCOUNT** setting, click **CREATE NEW STORAGE ACCOUNT**, and give it a unique name.
 Azure Stream Analytics will use this account to store monitoring information for all your future jobs.

+   > [!NOTE]
-    > [AZURE.NOTE] You should create this storage account only once per region.
+   > You should create this storage account only once per region.
 This storage will be shared across all Stream Analytics jobs that are created in that region.
+   >
+   >
 4. Click **CREATE STREAM ANALYTICS JOB** at the bottom of the page.

     ![Storage account configuration](./media/stream-analytics-get-started-with-iot-devices/stream-analytics-get-started-with-iot-devices-03.jpg)

 ## <a name="azure-stream-analytics-query"></a>Azure Stream Analytics query
 Click the **QUERY** tab to go to the Query Editor.
 The **QUERY** tab contains a T-SQL query that performs the transformation over the incoming event data.

 ## <a name="archive-your-raw-data"></a>Archive your raw data
 The simplest form of query is a pass-through query that archives all input data to its designated output.

 ![Archive job query](./media/stream-analytics-get-started-with-iot-devices/stream-analytics-get-started-with-iot-devices-04.png)